Frequently Asked Questions:

 We plan to add trade statistics to the High Performance versions where you will be able to see the trade history and various statistics.

-IMPORTANT CONSIDERATIONS when considering the high performance versions, especially the smaller time frames 30 min, 78 min:
+IMPORTANT CONSIDERATIONS when considering the High Performance versions, especially the smaller time frames 30 min, 78 min:

 One thing I’ve observed and something I need to point out: Is that the small time frames (while they produce higher total gains and lower draw downs) tend to have a lower winning percentage over higher time frames.
 For example a 130 min or 195 min system may have 60% to nearly 80% winning trades, whereas a 78 min or 30 min for some ETF’s may drop down to 60%, 50% or in the mid 40% winning percent trade history.
 The profit factor also drops.
 However, what you get in place of that is higher total gains and usually smaller drawdowns.